 “But I don’t have PPD anymore!
 I am not supposed to feel depressed or anxious!
 I should know better than to wake up and feel like I don’t want to face the day!
 What is wrong with me?
 Does this mean I am back to where I started?”

-In the wake of Katherine’s lovely honesty around her period of stress-related depression last week, we decided that a post on this exact phenomenon is important.
-Because we are all likely to go through stress at some time or another, and for moms who have struggled through a postpartum mood or anxiety disorder like PPD, these periods of distress can feel downright terrifying (and often way too familiar).
+In the wake of Katherine’s lovely honesty around her period of stress-related depression, we decided that a post on this exact phenomenon is important.
+We are all likely to go through stress at some time or another, and for moms who have struggled through a postpartum mood or anxiety disorder like PPD, these periods of distress can feel downright terrifying (and often way too familiar).
 Yet they are unavoidable if a mom is in any way human (I know, what a bummer), so understanding what stress related depression is all about and how to take care of you in the midst of it is important.

 And the good news?
 Stress-related depression and anxiety are usually much shorter-lived than a postpartum mood and anxiety disorder like PPD.
 Especially if you have some awareness about what your brain and body need to be well and you can ask for help early.

 With that in mind, here are 10 tips on how to both manage stress when it comes in uninvited and how to take care of yourself so that the stress doesn’t take over.